VanWeapon/ChapterMaster/test_framework/HowToUse.md

 ### Error Handling
 - `framework.CheckForCrash()` - Detect if application crashed
+- `framework.CheckForCrashDialog()` - Automatically called by `CheckForCrash()`, this method specifically checks if the Crash popup window was created.
 - `framework.RestartApp()` - Restart the application after a crash

 ## Using Named UI Elements